mbarquin/import-export-legacy/readme.md

             // Error handling.
         }

-If imported file is in another encoding, the class can encode it via iconv to another encoding.
+If imported file is in another encoding, the class can transcode it via iconv.
 Class has three encoding literals as constants, Import::UTF8 Import::LATIN1 and Import::WINDOWS_OCCI, any encoding iconv literal will be accepted as the iconv command will be encoding the text. setTranscodification($from, $to)